 If you’ve just started intermittent fasting, you may feel like you have more energy.

-You may even complain less about not getting enough sleep, or feel like you don’t need the same amount of sleep as you used to.
-So do you need less sleep while fasting?
-The answer to that question is no!
+You may even complain less about not getting enough sleep or feel like you don’t need the same amount of sleep as you used to.
+So, do you need less sleep while fasting?

 How Does Fasting Affect Our Sleep?

-Although limiting your food intake for a certain period can do your health wonders, intermittent fasting does come with its own set of potential side effects, especially concerning hormone health.
+Although limiting your food intake for a certain period can benefit your health, intermittent fasting has side effects, especially concerning hormone health.

 Adrenal Hormones (Cortisol)

-Understanding Normal Sleep Architecture
+Normal Sleep Architecture

 ACTH interacts with the adrenal cortex, producing cortisol.
-Cortisol levels begin to rise within 2 to 3 hours of sleep and continue to elevate during early morning and waking hours.
+Cortisol levels rise within 2-3 hours of sleep and elevate during early morning and waking hours.

-- Cortisol: Involved in immune response, metabolism and stress response.
+- Cortisol: Involved in immune response, metabolism, and stress response.
 Levels rise before waking up to increase hunger and wakefulness in the morning.